ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Methodology

 \subsection{Runtime Safeguarding}

 Finally, with the constructed DTMC model, we can apply it to real-world deployments.

 \textbf{Input safety assessment}.
-Given an LLM $f$, the contrastive dataset $D$, and the constructed DTMC $(S,T)$, ReGA rates the safety score of each tokenized input $x$ (prompt or conversation) in the following manner.
-Similar to existing work like~\cite{zhang2021,song2024luna}, we borrow notions from the $n$-gram model~\cite{brown1992class} to balance the trade-off between state length and accuracy.
-Specifically, we focus on the last $m$ states in the state sequence $\tilde s(x)$ modeled by the DTMC, since states at the end of the sequence contain more comprehensive information under this modeling. \begin{definition}[safety score] The safety score for a tokenized input $x$ is modeled as $p(x)=p_s(x)+p_t(x)$, where $p_s(x)=\sum_{k=0}^{m-1} u(\tilde s(x)_{[l-k]})$ is the state safety score, and $p_t(x)=\sum_{k=1}^{m-1} v(\tilde s(x)_{[l-k]}, \tilde s(x)_{[l-k+1]})$ is the transition safety score. \end{definition} A higher safety score $p(x)$ represents better safety.
-Therefore, with a threshold $p_0$, ReGA finally judges the input as with the threshold function $\mathbb I(p(x)\ge p_0)$.
-Notably, for the conversation-level input $x=[x_\text{prompt}, x_\text{generation}]$, we judge $x$ is safe if and only if both the user prompt $x_\text{prompt}$ and the completed conversation $x$ are judged as safe, since the LLM may initially refuse such a request before generation.
+Given an LLM $f$, the contrastive dataset $D$, and the constructed DTMC $(S,T)$, ReGA rates the safety score of each input $x$ in the following manner.
+Similar to existing work like~\cite{zhang2021,song2024luna}, we borrow notions from the $n$-gram model~\cite{brown1992class} to balance the trade-off between state length and accuracy, since calculating all states in the sequence can still increase overhead.
+Thus we focus on the last $m$ states in the state sequence $\tilde s(x)$, as they contain more information than previous under this modeling.
+Overall, the safety score for an input $x$ is modeled as

+are the state safety score and the transition safety score, respectively.
+The state safety score $p_s(x)$ includes the safety scores from the last $m$ states, while the transition safety score $p_t(x)$ encompasses all safety scores from transitions among those states.

+Under this modeling, a higher safety score $p(x)$ represents better safety.
+Therefore, with a threshold $p_0$, ReGA finally judges the input safety with the threshold function $\mathbb I(p(x)\ge p_0)$.
+Notably, for the conversation-level input $x_\text{conversation}=[x_\text{prompt}, x_\text{generation}]$, we judge it is safe if and only if both the user prompt $x_\text{prompt}$ and the completed conversation $x_\text{conversation}$ are judged as safe, since the LLM may initially refuse such a request before generation.
 Thus, for conversation inputs, the safety score is tuned to the smaller of the overall input and the request input.

 \textbf{Safeguarding threshold design}.
-While we consider AUROC as the evaluation metric, we also suggest two thresholds as practical guidance for its real-world applications.
+While we consider Area Under the Receiver Operating Characteristic curve (AUROC) as the evaluation metric, we also suggest two thresholds as practical guidance for its real-world applications.

 \textbf{(1) Maximal classification accuracy (MCA)}.
 This threshold is set at which achieves the highest classification when classifying the contrastive dataset $D$, as a feasible trading-off between true positive rate and true negative rate.